MediaComem/comem-archidep/ex/nginx-php-fpm-deployment.md

     This allows you to proxy requests either to a domain and IP address (e.g.
     `localhost:9000`) or to a [Unix domain socket][unix-socket].

-    You have previously configured PHP FPM to listen on a port.
-Therefore, according to the [documentation][nginx-fastcgi-pass], you should configure a FastCGI proxy to `localhost` or `127.0.0.1` (since PHP FPM is running on the same machine as nginx) and the same port you used in the PHP FPM web configuration file for the `listen` key.
+    You have previously configured PHP-FPM to listen on a port.
+Therefore, according to the [documentation][nginx-fastcgi-pass], you should configure a FastCGI proxy to `localhost` or `127.0.0.1` (since PHP-FPM is running on the same machine as nginx) and the same port you used in the PHP-FPM web configuration file for the `listen` key.

-    This will make nginx proxy HTTP requests to PHP FPM through that local port.
+    This will make nginx proxy HTTP requests to PHP-FPM through that local port.
-    PHP FPM will then execute the PHP code and give the result to nginx, which will send it back to the client in the HTTP response.
+    PHP-FPM will then execute the PHP code and give the result to nginx, which will send it back to the client in the HTTP response.

 ### :exclamation: Enable the nginx configuration